Instead of starting this article by explaining to you what Sri Lankan food is, let me tell you what Sri Lankan food is definitely not.

 crab fried rice

 Fried rice comes in variety of flavors: chicken fried rice, shrimp fried rice, egg fried rice, crab fried rice (fancy!), or veggie fried rice.
-The latter was quite literally my daily lunch during the first year in Sri Lanka when I was a poor intern, and 130 Rs ($1) meal was all I could afford.
-Sold at little roadside restaurants, fried rice is one of the easiest and most affordable lunch options.
-Unlike rice and curry that you’ll only find at lunch time, fried rice is a common dinner dish too.
+The latter was quite literally my daily lunch during the first year in Sri Lanka when I was an intern, and 130 Rs ($1) meal was all I could afford.
+Sold at little roadside restaurants, fried rice is one of the most affordable Sri Lankan foods.
+Fried rice is a common dinner dish too.

 culture colombo